MrMicrowaveOven/AlgorithmsCurriculum/README.md

 * Prepare your résumé and Github.
 * Polish your pitch.
 * Build your job search roadmap: a list of 200 companies that you will apply to.
-* Final projects will be reviewed by staff.
+* Turn in your capstone project, and review comments from staff.

 **W1D1**